 An independent valuation of specialised land and buildings was performed by the Valuer-General Victoria (VGV).
-The effective date of the valuation is 31 December 2016.
+The effective date of the valuation is 31 December 2021.
 Given the nature of the Board's land, property, plant and equipment and the purposes for which they are used, the Board does not consider that there is any impairment of the carrying value of these assets as a result of COVID-19.
-The indices provided for land indexation remained consistent to previous years, and buildings increased.
-No material change was recognised by the Board for building indices.